 * THE TRUTH IS OUT THERE?
 During the summer I had an obsessive memory that I couldn't seem to get out of my head.
 As I recalled it, one day I was driving along and I saw an aircraft come up over the roofs of nearby houses.
 I'm pretty familiar with aircraft and it was like nothing I had ever seen, a big and exotic machine along the lines of the old XB-70 Mach 3 bomber, moving along slowly at low altitude with a low turbofan-sounding roar and being followed by a number of chase aircraft, which I recall looked like civilian light aircraft.
 I was astonished as the machine turned about 180 degrees and then departed over the rooflines again.
 I figured that it was something I would hear about in local news or in the aviation press soon enough, but I never heard a word.

 The problem is that I am not sure when or where it happened -- I shrugged the matter off and didn't make a note of it.
-Though I rack my brains I honestly can't nail down a single detail.
+Though I rack my brains, I honestly can't nail down a single detail.
 Did it really happen or was it just a dream I once had?
 The imagery does not match that of my dreams, which are almost always muddy and incoherent, while this memory appears vivid.
 I've been searching the web for possible other testimonies -- it was over a residential area and more must have seen it -- but no joy.
 If it did happen, maybe nobody who saw it knew enough about aircraft to know they were seeing something strange.
+Then again, my memory suggested that the chase aircraft were keeping perfect station very close to the big machine, which is not easy to do -- and due to turbulence set up the big aircraft, very unsafe as well.

 For now I'm not going to say for a second that it actually happened.
 The whole exercise suggests to me how conspiracy theorists get on a roll -- they have a vague, misleading image of something that happened and then, in their determination to nail it down, pile up details on it until they have something with no relationship to reality whatsoever.
 In any case, I'm taking no chances in the future -- I hardly ever drive out of the garage without a camera, and I keep my old pocket camera sitting at a place where I can get at it fast in the house, just in case I see something that I don't want to get away from me.